 The tangent I mentioned earlier came after a quick search about the author, Linda Solegato.
 Who is Linda Solegato, and what other gems has she to share?
 Linda is also credited with a few other non-tea blurbs,

 “Plants give us oxygen for the lungs and for the soul.”

 “When one of my plants dies, I die a little inside, too.”

 “It’s so hot even my fake plants are wilting.”

 But, who is this sage?
-My search lead me to the QuoteGarden website and to by Terri Guillemets.
-For some reason, unknown to my sleuthing, Linda Solegato is a pseudonoym for Terri Guillemets.
-She is a life long collector of quotes and her site is fabulous.
+My search leads me to the QuoteGarden website and Terri Guillemets.
+For some reason, unknown to my sleuthing, Linda Solegato is a pseudonym for Terri Guillemets.
+She is a lifelong collector of quotes, and her site is fabulous.
 I plan to return often for more tea quotes for future Sip Locally posts.

 Ice Tea or Iced Tea?

 But what about refreshing, cold tea.
 Is it Ice Tea or Iced Tea?
 That is the question.

 I thought a simple search would determine the correct use.
 And here is a fine time to admit my guilt in using both versions at Local Tea Company along the way.
 However, I never thought to get to the bottom of this mild mystery.
 Until now!